Privacy Principles

 On the web, an identifier of some type is typically assigned for an identity as seen by a website, which makes it easier for an automated system to store data about that person.

-If a person could reasonably be identified or re-identified through the combination of data with other data, then that data is personal data.
+If a person could reasonably be identified or re-identified through the combination of data with other data, then both sets of data are personal data.

 People have privacy in a given context when actors in that context follow that context's principles when presenting information and using personal data.
 When the principles for that context are not followed, there is a privacy violation.
 We say that a particular interaction is appropriate when the principles are followed or inappropriate otherwise.